‘You’re just trying to survive’: UNLV student recaps harrowing active shooter situation

 Felsenfeld talked about how frequent shootings have become on college campuses and said a solution has to come.

 “Now, we’re towards the end of the semester, and are students going to want to come back next semester?
-Not because of UNLV, but just because of society in a whole.
-Are they going to want to come back now that we know people can come on our camps and shoot?
+Not because of UNLV, but just because of society as a whole.
+Are they going to want to come back now that we know people can come to our camps and shoot?
 Thank gosh we’ve got a good police presence,” he said.